yhassanzadeh13/skipgraph-java/README.md

 * Introducer Address
 * Membership Vector Assignment Protocol
 * Membership Vector value if Assignment Protocol is self-assgined
-* Numerical ID Assignment Protocol
+* Identifier Assignment Protocol
-* Numerical ID value if Assignment Protocol is self-assigned
+* Identifier value if Assignment Protocol is self-assigned
 * Storage Path

 After the configuration file is ready, the skip graph node can be run by running the executable